Denver mayoral runoff between Mike Johnston, Kelly Brough hits home stretch | COVER STORY

 The group has also highlighted Brough's recent endorsement by the Denver Republican Party in digital ads.

-Johnston grew up in Vail and is a former school principal, two-term state senator and until recently headed local charity Gary Community Ventures, a major local philanthropic nonprofit.
+Johnston grew up in Vail and is a former school principal, two-term state senator and until recently headed Denver-based Gary Community Ventures, a major local philanthropic nonprofit.

 This is Johnston's third run for office since being termed out at the legislature, including a third-place finish in the 2018 Democratic gubernatorial primary and a bid for the 2020 nomination for Colorado's U.S. Senate seat, though he withdrew from the primary after former Gov. John Hickenlooper — also a former two-term Denver mayor — ditched his short-lived presidential campaign and got in the Senate race.